onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### Changed: `-slowSpecThreshold`
 `-slowSpecThreshold` is now `-slow-spec-threshold` and takes a `time.Duration` (e.g. `5s` or `3m`) instead of a `float64` number of seconds.

+### Renamed: `-reportPassed`
+`-reportPassed` is now `--always-emit-ginkgo-writer` which better captures the intent of the flag; namely to always emit any GinkgoWriter content, even if the spec has passed.

 ### Removed: `-debug`
 The `-debug` flag has been removed.
 It functioned primarily as a band-aid to Ginkgo V1's poor handling of stuck parallel tests.
 The new [interrupt behavior](#interrupt-behavior) in V2 resolves the root issues behind the `-debug` flag.